Our focus

 Our contribution to Kurdistan’s social and economic development is critical to our licence to operate and our long-term future success.
 Throughout our corporate history, we have been committed to creating significant local economic value by employing local people, supporting local suppliers and generating revenues for our host government from the Shaikan Field.
 We regularly engage with and invest in our local communities, as we continue to strengthen the relationships we have built in Kurdistan since 2007.
 We also continue to focus on making GKP a great place to work, embedding a culture underpinned by our corporate values.

-Health, safety and wellbeing
+Health, safety and environment

-Health, safety, environment and quality (“HSEQ”) governance is a core responsibility for our executive team.
-Led by our Chief Executive Officer (“CEO”), the Board oversees our HSEQ strategy and receives regular updates on our performance via the Safety and Sustainability Committee.
+Health, safety and environment (“HSE”) governance is a core responsibility for our executive team.
+Led by our Chief Executive Officer (“CEO”), the Board oversees our HSE strategy and receives regular updates on our performance via the Safety and Sustainability Committee.
 The Executive Committee addresses health and safety via ongoing operational meetings which include senior management meetings.
-Our Chief Operating Officer (“COO”) holds weekly health, safety and sustainability meetings with GKP’s Head of Safety and Sustainability to ensure that our HSEQ Action Plan, HSEQ-related metrics and daily actions are appropriately addressed.
-This includes upholding the principles and expectations outlined in Gulf Keystone’s Health, Safety, Security, Environment and Community Policy and our Code of Business Conduct.

 Life saving rules

 Embedded into our approach to safety are Gulf Keystone’s Life Saving Rules.
-These are based on the International Association of Oil & Gas Producers’ Life Saving Rules and provide all our people and contractors with practical life saving guidance required in the field.
-The nine Core Rules and 11 Supplementary Rules are regularly discussed and reinforced at safety briefings, highlighted in various places around our facilities and are reviewed on an ongoing basis to ensure they
+These are based on the International Association of Oil & Gas Producers’ Life Saving Rules and provide our staff and contractors with practical life-saving guidance required in the field.
+The nine Core Rules and 11 Supplementary Rules are regularly discussed and reinforced at safety briefings, highlighted in various places around our facilities and are reviewed on an ongoing basis to ensure they remain front-of-mind for all our staff.

 Our people

-Our team of over 400 staff and contractors in Kurdistan and the UK are the lifeblood of our organisation.
+Our team of almost 400 staff and contractors in Kurdistan and the UK are the lifeblood of our organisation.
 To support them, we are focused on fostering a safe, diverse and inclusive working environment that enables our people to thrive and develop their careers.
 We are also deeply committed to enhancing employment opportunities for local people in Kurdistan and we place a strong emphasis on hiring directly from our local communities in the Shaikan Field.

 Our purpose and values

-As a purpose-driven business, GKP exists to develop natural resources for the benefit of all stakeholders by delivering social and economic benefits by working safely and sustainably with integrity and respect.
 Our culture is underpinned by six core values which provide the building blocks for how we operate and get things done as a team.
 It is by embodying these values that we can deliver our purpose and meet our strategic objectives.

 Diversity and inclusion

-At Gulf Keystone, we seek to create a strong culture in which the principles of diversity and inclusion are promoted across the business.
-As detailed in our Diversity and Equal Opportunities Policy, we treat all people fairly, equally and without prejudice irrespective of their gender, sex, age, race, disability, sexual orientation or any other attributes.
 We work hard to build an inclusive culture that creates a strong sense of belonging and purpose.
 We believe our individual differences and unique cultural perspectives add value to our expertise and enable us to find innovative solutions to solve challenges.
-As at 31 December 2023, our workforce was comprised of 20 different nationalities.
+As at 31 December 2025, our workforce was comprised of 24 different nationalities.

-We also recognise we operate in an industry with low rates of female participation.
+We also recognise that we operate in an industry with low rates of female participation.
 As a result, we make a concerted effort to attract and retain female talent, improve the balance of our workforce and to create opportunities for the development and promotion of women into senior leadership roles.
-GKP’s Global Women’s Network, established in 2022, focuses on driving professional development and advocacy for women across the organisation.
-As at 31 December 2024, our workforce was comprised of 24 different nationalities.
+GKP’s Global Women’s Network focuses on driving professional development and advocacy for women across the organisation.
+In 2025, the proportion of women in our workforce was 14%, a slight decrease relative to the prior year (2024: 15%).

 Case study: Global Women’s Network

-- delivering opportunities to enhance and upskill leadership skills;
+• delivering opportunities to enhance and upskill leadership skills;

-- fostering an inclusive environment where women can support one another through a strong network;
+• fostering an inclusive environment where women can support one another through a strong network;

-- achieving a positive impact and contributing to GKP’s gender diversity and inclusion efforts; and
+• achieving a positive impact and contributing to GKP’s gender diversity and inclusion efforts; and

-- demonstrating our core values of safety, social responsibility, trust through open communication, innovation and excellence, integrity and respect, and teamwork.
+• demonstrating our core values of safety, social responsibility, trust through open communication, innovation and excellence, integrity and respect, and teamwork.

 Generating economic value for Kurdistan